DavisPL-Teaching/189c/lecture4/README.md

 ## Today (Day 9)

-Before we get into more advanced data types, let's do some some larger projects to see how Z3 can be used in practice.
+Before we get into more advanced data types, let's do some some larger problems to see how Z3 can be used in practice.

+Main goal:
+- Learn how you might incorporate Z3 into a real-world programming project.

-Along the way, we should learn:
+Along the way, we should also learn:

 - How to go about encoding a problem in Z3
   1. What are the variables?